 Brock University Community Member: all persons who have a direct relationship with or to the University.
-Brock University Community Members are employees, faculty members, students, volunteers, and members of the Board of Trustees.
+The Brock University Community includes employees, faculty members, students, volunteers, and others with a direct and continuous relationship with the institution.

 Brock University Students: means a person who is actively registered in an approved program of study or courses normally leading to an approved program of study.
 This includes individuals who are between sessions but are entitled, because of student status, to use University facilities, and/or students actively registered in Brock's Intensive English Language Program.